hackworthltd/primer/README.md

 ## Supported packages
 We currently do not support building any primer packages.
+This is because of failures in building some dependencies

+## Unbuildable dependencies
+- clock
+- entropy
+- logging-effect
+- network-info

 ## Running
 Enter a nix devshell: `nix develop`.